dialoguemd/covid-19/src/regions/ca/info/faq/02_reliable-info.md

 ## Where can I find reliable information on the coronavirus?

 Only official sources should be considered as they have the latest status on COVID-19.
-Unofficial sources of information can be quickly out of date, unlike government sources, which are updated on a daily basis (or even several times a day).
+Unofficial sources of information, such as social media, can be quickly out of date.
+It is recommended to always refer to your government website and phone health lines.

-We do not send any information documents produced by Dialogue about COVID-19, as the situation around the Virus is evolving rapidly, we prefer to direct you to the attached official sources.
+We do not send any information documents produced by Dialogue about COVID-19, as the situation around the virus is evolving rapidly, we prefer to direct you to the attached official sources.

 - [Official Federal Source](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/frequently-asked-questions.html)